devbuseozan/OOP-Race-Project/README.md

-OOP-Race-Project
+OOP-Race-Project:
 This repository contains my final project for the Object-Oriented Programming (OOP) course.
 The project implements a race simulation system developed in C#.

-Project Overview
+Project Overview:
 The simulation manages a race involving different types of participants.
 It utilizes object-oriented principles to organize the logic for various competitors and the race environment itself.

-Project Structure
+Project Structure:
 Source Code (.cs files): Contains the core logic, including classes for participants (such as Hayvan.cs, Robot.cs, etc.) and the main race management class (Yarisma.cs).

 Data File (yarismacilar.txt): Stores the names and configuration of the race participants.
 The program reads this file to initialize the competition.